andycranston/config2tftp/README.md

 Copy the `config2tftp.exp` expect script to a directory listed in the PATH environment variiable.

-Make it executable by all users by runninh this command:
+Make it executable by all users by running this command:

 ```
 chmod a+x config2tftp.exp